Frantz Fanon: Joining the FLN and exile from Algeria

-By summer 1956, Fanon realized that he could no longer continue to support French efforts, even indirectly, via his hospital work.
+By summer 1956, Fanon realized he could no longer support French efforts, even indirectly, through his hospital work.
 In November, he submitted his "Letter of Resignation to the Resident Minister", which later became an influential text of its own in anti-colonialist circles.

 There comes a time when silence becomes dishonesty.
 The ruling intentions of personal existence are not in accord with the permanent assaults on the most commonplace values.
 For many months, my conscience has been the seat of unpardonable debates.
 And the conclusion is the determination not to despair of man, in other words, of myself.
 The decision I have reached is that I cannot continue to bear a responsibility at no matter what cost, on the false pretext that there is nothing else to be done.

 Shortly afterwards, Fanon was expelled from Algeria and moved to Tunis, where he joined the FLN openly.
 He was part of the editorial collective of Al Moudjahid, for which he wrote until the end of his life.
 He also served as Ambassador to Ghana for the Provisional Algerian Government (GPRA).
 He attended conferences in Accra, Conakry, Addis Ababa, Leopoldville, Cairo and Tripoli.
 Many of his shorter writings from this period were collected posthumously in the book Toward the African Revolution.
 In this book, Fanon reveals war tactical strategies; in one chapter, he discusses how to open a southern front to the war and how to run the supply lines.

 Upon his return to Tunis, after his exhausting trip across the Sahara to open a Third Front, Fanon was diagnosed with leukemia.
 He went to the Soviet Union for treatment and experienced remission of his illness.
-When he came back to Tunis once again, he dictated his testament The Wretched of the Earth.
+When he returned to Tunis once again, he dictated his testament, The Wretched of the Earth.
 When he was not confined to his bed, he delivered lectures to Armée de Libération Nationale (ALN) officers at Ghardimao on the Algerian–Tunisian border.
 He traveled to Rome for a three-day meeting with Jean-Paul Sartre, who had greatly influenced his work.
 Sartre agreed to write a preface to Fanon's last book, The Wretched of the Earth.